MakhmudovBekhruz/flutter_slidable/README.md

 This is a fork of [flutter_slidable](https://pub.dev/packages/flutter_slidable) package.

 We create this fork to support open an item from right edge to open item menu, slide the item to change the tabbar (like telegram message items).
-Currently, it is not possible to slide from the left to right.
-We will also support this feature as soon as we possible.

 All donations info are available for the owners of the original package, we do not change anything.
 Special thanks to [letsar](https://github.com/letsar)